CQX96/CQX96-Linux/Documentation/bpf/bpf_devel_QA.rst

 broad test coverage and help run-time testing the various BPF JITs.

-In case of new BPF instructions, once the changes have been accepted into the Linux kernel, please implement support into LLVM's BPF back end.
+In case of new BPF instructions, once the changes have been accepted into the CQX96 kernel, please implement support into LLVM's BPF back end.
 See LLVM_ section below for further information.

 Stable submission